mokebanana/clps950-chess-game/README.md

 - fix all the pieces so that they work with the moves, create queen moves
 - create pawn promotion function and implement it into chessMain
 - check notification when king in check
-- attempted making castleing function and checkmate too didn't quite get it to work
+- attempted making castling function and checkmate, but didn't quite get it to work
+- submit project via email and repo link :o)